lupyuen/lupyuen.github.io/src/serial.md

 -   Attach a UART Interrupt Handler

--   Enable Interrupts
+-   Enable UART Interrupts

--   Handle Interrupts
+-   Handle UART Interrupts

 _Does NuttX use UART Polling or Interrupts?_